 Data Warehouse Concepts: Types, Examples, and Link to Big Data

-If your company keeps up with the trends in data management, you likely have encountered the concepts and definitions of data warehouse and big data.
-When your data professionals try to implement data extraction solutions, they need a data repository.
+If your company keeps up with the trends in data management, you likely have encountered the basic data warehouse concepts.
+When top data warehouse vendors try to implement data extraction solutions, they need a data repository.
 For this purpose, they can use a data warehouse and a data lake.

 Roughly speaking, a data lake is mainly used to gather and preserve unstructured data, while a data warehouse is intended for structured and semi-structured data.

-All data in a data warehouse are well-organized, archived, and arranged in a particular way.
-Not all the data that can be gathered from multiple sources reaches a data warehouse.
-The source of data is crucial since it impacts the quality of data-driven insights and hence, business decisions.
+All information in a data warehouse are well-organized, archived, and arranged in a particular way.
+Not all the information that can be gathered from multiple sources reaches a data warehouse.
+The source of information is crucial since it impacts the quality of insights and hence, business decisions.

-During the phase of data warehouse development, a lot of time and effort is needed to analyze data sources and select useful ones.
+During the phase of data warehouse development, top data warehouse providers spend a lot of time and effort to analyze data sources and select useful ones.
 It depends on the business processes, whether a data source has value or not.
-Data only gets into a warehouse when its value is confirmed.
+Information only gets into a warehouse when its value is confirmed.

-On top of that, the way data is represented in your database has a critical role.
-Concepts of data modeling in a data warehouse are a powerful expression of business requirements specific to a company.
-A data model determines how data scientists and software engineers will design, create, and implement a database.
+On top of that, the way it is represented by data warehouse vendors in your database, has a critical role.
+Concepts of modeling in a data warehouse are a powerful expression of business requirements specific to a company.
+A data model determines how data warehouse companies will design, create, and implement a database.

-There are three basic types of modeling.
+There are three basic types of best data warehouse modeling.
 Conceptual Data Model describes all entities a business needs information about.
 It provides facts about real-world things, customers, and other business-related objects and relations.

 Large amounts of data sorted for warehousing and analytics require a special approach.
 Businesses need to gather and process data to retrieve meaningful insights.
-Thus, data should be manageable, clean, and suitable for molding and transformation.
+Thus, on-premise data warehouse vendors should make data manageable, clean, and suitable for molding and transformation.

 ETL (extract, transform, load) and ELT (extract, load, transform) are the two approaches that have technological differences but serve the same purpose – to manage and analyze data.

-ETL is the paradigm that enables data extraction from multiple sources and pulling data into a single database to serve a business.
+ETL is the paradigm that enables information extraction from multiple sources and pulling data into a single database to serve a business.

-At the first stage of the ETL process, engineers extract data from different databases and gather it in a single place.
+At the first stage of the ETL process, DWH companies extract data from different databases and gather it in a single place.
 The collected data undergoes transformation to take the form required for a target repository.
 Then the data comes to a data warehouse or a target database.

 If to switch the letters “T” and “L”, you get the ELT process.
 After the retrieval, the data can be loaded straight to the target database.
 The cloud technology enables large and scalable storage places, and massive datasets can be first loaded and then transformed as per the business requirements and needs.

-ETL testing concepts are also essential to ensure that data is loading in a data warehouse in a correct and accurate manner.
+ETL testing concepts are also essential to ensure that information is loading in a data warehouse in a correct and accurate manner.
 This testing involves data verification at transitional phases.
-And before data reaches the destination, its quality and usefulness are already verified.
+And before data reaches the destination, its quality and usefulness are already verified by data warehouse companies.

 Types of Data Warehouse for Your Company

-Different data warehouse concepts presuppose the use of particular techniques and tools to work with data.
-Basic data warehouse concepts also differ depending on a company’s size and purposes of using data.
+Different data warehouse concepts presuppose the use of particular techniques and tools to work with information.
+Basic DWH concepts also differ depending on a company’s size and purposes of using data.

 Concepts of Building Data Warehouse: Examples

-Reliable data stored in a single place can serve data science needs.
-Custom solutions in the field of data science and machine learning can provide businesses with opportunities unheard of before.
+Reliable data stored in a single place can serve the needs.
+Custom solutions developed by data warehouse consulting in the field of data science and machine learning can provide businesses with opportunities unheard of before.

 Documents, project data, schedules, risk data, and whatever else it can be, when combined, form big data.
 Data warehouse or data lake implementation solves the tasks of analyzing, processing, and visualizing big data.
-You сan get all data structured and use it to drive up the value of your business.
+You сan get all data structured by data warehouse providers and use it to drive up the value of your business.

 Big Data and Data Warehouse Ambiguity